 We work with everyday concerns through to significant issues

-Our specialist therapy team hopes to fill this gap by providing rapid access to high quality individual therapy for as many sessions as you need.
+Our specialist therapy team hopes to fill the gap of a struggling NHS, by providing rapid access to high quality individual therapy for as many sessions as you need.

 Many of our therapists have been employed (or are still employed) in local NHS services.
 They offer the same high-quality 1:1 therapy experience yet without the wait and limited session number.